-The two partners, over the years, have offered Canadians more than just books and artifacts on shelves.
-Guardians of knowledge and culture, these organizations cultivate people’s joy of reading, learning, discovering, and creating.
-To shape their new joint facility in Ottawa, since 2013, they have invited residents and communities to take part in a public co-design process.
+To shape their new joint facility in Ottawa, the two partners have invited residents and communities to take part in a public co-design process since 2013.
 As a result, the architecture stems from a robust and meaningful civic engagement with residents, Indigenous communities, and Canadians from coast to coast, leveraging their input to generate an iconic destination.
 We have designed a facility that is for the people and by the people, depicting the city’s history and natural beauty.
 The building’s shape is reminiscent of the Ottawa River; its stone and wood exterior reflect the escarpment and surrounding greenspace, and the unparalleled views of the city are on display through windows and transparent walls.

-This public-facing civic institution will be welcoming and informative, a one-stop-shop for OPL resources and the national treasures of LAC, including 425,000 works of art, 22 million books, and 3 million photographs.
-Aside from offering this vast collection, the building will include a sky-lit Town Hall gathering space, a multi-purpose auditorium, Discovery Centre for children, Genealogy Centre, Creative Centre, Design Studio, Digital Production Centre, collaboration labs, maker spaces, reading rooms, meeting rooms, and cafés.
-More importantly, as an inclusive public institution, it will include spaces informed by—and programmed for—Indigenous communities.
-The facility also features an outdoor plaza, terraces, and a Civic Reception Room on the top floor.
-It contains cultural and historical stories of Canadians, sharing them through public programs, events, resources, and exhibitions.
+The design thoughtfully connects the two institutions under one roof for the first time, linking their dedicated spaces with an expansive public forum which offers visitors a plethora of meeting spaces and technical resources for information sharing.
+The building includes a sky-lit Town Hall gathering space, a multi-purpose auditorium, Discovery Centre for children, spaces for Indigenous communities, Genealogy Centre, Creative Centre, Design Studio, Digital Production Centre, collaboration labs, maker spaces, reading rooms, meeting rooms, and cafés. Ādisōke also features an outdoor plaza, terraces, and a Civic Reception Room on the top floor.
+It contains Canadian and Indigenous cultural and historical stories, sharing them through public programs, events, resources, and exhibitions.

 Targeting Net-Zero Carbon and LEED Gold certification, the building will employ climate-resilient strategies and offer access by light-rail and multi-use pathways for cyclists and pedestrians.
 Expected to receive over a million visitors annually, this new hub responds to rapidly developing technology, growing expectations, and changing demographics.
 Its innovative spaces and programming will be an essential part of Ottawa’s growth as a smart city, contributing to the social and economic well-being of the local and national communities.